aws/aws-sdk-go-v2/content/en/docs/middleware.md

 Finalize | [FinalizeMiddleware]({{< apiref smithy="middleware#FinalizeMiddleware" >}}) | [FinalizeMiddlewareFunc]({{< apiref smithy="middleware#FinalizeMiddlewareFunc" >}})
 Deserialize | [DeserializeMiddleware]({{< apiref smithy="middleware#DeserializeMiddleware" >}}) | [DeserializeMiddlewareFunc]({{< apiref smithy="middleware#DeserializeMiddlewareFunc" >}})

-The following examples shows how you can write a custom middleware to populate Bucket member of the
+The following examples show how you can write a custom middleware to populate the Bucket member of the
 {{% alias service=S3 %}} `GetObject` API calls if one is not provided.

-{{% pageinfo color="warning" %}}
-This middleware is meant to be a a full end-to-end example of how to construct and attach step middleware to the stack.
+This middleware will be referenced in proceeding examples to show how to attach step middleware to the stack.
-This example is not official guidance on how you should structure API service input, and is only meant to show you the capabilities of the overall stack.
-{{% /pageinfo %}}

 ```go
 import "github.com/awslabs/smithy-go/middleware"